 Frequently Asked Questions on CBSE Class 10 English: The Book that Saved the Earth

 Who is the author of ‘The Book That Saved the Earth’?

 The author of the play ‘The Book That Saved the World’ is Claire Bioko.

 What is the meaning behind the proverb ‘Empty vessels make more noise’?

-This meaning behind this proverb is that people who talk a lot about their knowledge, talent or experience are often not as knowledgeable, talented or experienced as they claim to be.
+The meaning behind this proverb is that people who talk a lot about their knowledge, talent, or experience are often not as knowledgeable, talented or experienced as they claim to be.

 Where is ‘Alpha Centauri’ located?